Blackberry Targeted Content

 Also known as the Tube Freighter; the Moon Tube; Tubular Turntables.

-None of these flaws, however, prevents the Tube Freighter from being a nigh-ubiquitous sight in settled space, an omnipresence that it owes to the sheer simplicity of its design.
-Indeed, the radius of a Mansa Musa is the same as that of a Kenya Standard Tank or KST, the first modular space container ever designed, and the standard by which the majority of human space abides.
-The Mansa Musa can thus be considered as the universal cargo ship: it can and will carry anything that fits inside a KST, and it may also be repaired or even assembled from discarded KSTs.
+None of these flaws prevent the Mansa Musa from remaining a nigh-ubiquitous sight in settled space.
+The Mansa Musa's radius is the same as that of a Kenya Standard Tank or KST, the first modular space container ever designed and the standard by which the majority of human space abides.
+It is thus the universal cargo ship: it carries anything that's designed to fit in a KST, and it can be repaired or even assembled from discarded KSTs.
 There isn't a single settlement in human space that can't use a Mansa Musa, no matter how small or isolated.

-If someone had retained rights on the Mansa Musa pattern, they would be the richest person in human history.
+If someone had retained rights on the pattern, they would be the richest person in human history.

 Illustration courtesy of Lilly Harper, who writes most excellent sci-fi prose on the Beacons in the Dark blog.